5 Bedtime Books About Pigs For Kids

 1. The True Story of the 3 Little Pigs

 Also, its use as a newspaper makes it seem to the reader like some part of the story happened in the past.
-Overall, the author talks about how it’s up to the reader to decide what they believe if they’re going to believe Wolf’s story of it or the original story that he is the big bad wolf.
+Overall, the author talks about how it’s up to the reader to decide whether they will believe Wolf’s story or the original story that he is the big bad wolf.
 If you’re interested in that and want to read more, I recommend reading this book about pigs because it is hilarious.
 Give it a try, and let me know how it goes.

 The True Story of the 3 Little Pigs